The insider advice on this page is from Wendy’s Trusted Travel Expert for St. Barts Vacations: Peg Walsh of St. Barth Properties

 Best location for home cooks

 Villas throughout the island have large kitchens outfitted with high-end appliances and every culinary amenity.
 Many also have BBQ areas with wet bars and food prep areas.
-There are no farmers’ markets per se on the island, but there’s an early-morning fish market in Gustavia where local fisherman offer their wares, and authentic boulangeries for baguettes and French pastries (St. Barth is, after all, an overseas territory of France).
-Cheeses, specialty items, and wines are flown in from the mainland also.
+There are no farmers’ markets per se on the island, but there’s an early-morning fish market in Gustavia where local fishermen offer their wares, and authentic boulangeries for baguettes and French pastries (St. Barth is, after all, an overseas territory of France).
+Cheeses, specialty items, and wines are flown in from France also.

 What to Know